 - Russian territories north of 60 N latitude

-Largest improvements are found in regions that contain mainly LOD6 and LOD7 meshes.
-Mainly remote regions of Africa, South America, Antarctica, and Asia.
-Europe sees some improvement, but it's LOD9 mesh is just a one level upgrade to LOD10.
-Some improvements will be found in the accuracy of the mesh and level of detail in mountain ranges, such as Suilven in Scotland pictured below.
+Largest improvements are found in regions that contained mainly the default LOD6 and LOD7 meshes.
+These included remote regions of Africa, South America, Antarctica, and Asia.
+Europe and Canada sees some improvement, but its LOD9 mesh is just a one level upgrade to LOD10.
+Subtle improvements for these previously LOD9 regions will be found mainly in the accuracy of the mesh and level of detail in mountain ranges.